Call us now:

 Criminal Record Requirement

-A criminal record certificate is necessary, verifying that the applicant for this Visa Type O has no criminal history.
+A criminal record certificate is required to confirm that the applicant for this Visa Type “O” has no criminal history.
 This document must be issued within three months before the application date.
 Online criminal records without an authorized signature are not accepted.
 The certificate must be issued by a State or Federal Bureau of Investigation.
+Applicants for this Visa Type “O” must also provide a medical certificate.
+This must confirm the absence of illnesses restricted under Ministerial Regulation No.14 (B.E.
+2535), including leprosy, tuberculosis, narcotic addiction, elephantiasis, and syphilis in its third stage.
+The medical certificate must be issued within three months of the application date for the Visa Type “O-A”.

 Proof of Financial Means